SoSly/minecraft/README.md

 Do not grief another player's build.
 If you break it, please fix it.

 ### Build Nearby
 Players are expected to collaborate and be a part of the server, and all players are expected to build somewhere near Fox Lake.
 Please give other players at least 2 chunks (32 blocks) of distance, and do not build more than 12 chunks (192 blocks) away from other players near the lake.
-A

 ### Specialization
 Each player is allowed to specialize in one kind of magic, and one kind of technology.
 You may use objects from any magic or tech mod, if they were created by someone who has specialized in those things, but you cannot craft or research magic or tech outside of the options you have chosen.